PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 `Catalyst <https://github.com/pennylaneai/catalyst>`__.
 This is more general, and supports full hybrid compilation --- compiling both the classical and quantum components of your workflow into a binary that can be run close to the accelerators. that you are using.
-More details can be found on :doc:`compiling workflows </introduction/compiling_workflows>`.
+More details can be found in :doc:`compiling workflows </introduction/compiling_workflows>`.

 Simplifying Operators
 ----------------------